 BIOLOGIC/DISEASE-MODIFYING ANTIRHEUMATIC DRUG (DMARD)

-Simponi Aria is an immunomodulator, or in other words, a drug that modulates the immune system.
-Specifically, Simponi Aria is considered a biologic disease-modifying antirheumatic drug (DMARD).
+Simponi Aria is considered a biologic disease-modifying antirheumatic drug (DMARD).
 Simponi Aria is a genetically engineered antibody, or protein used by the immune system to identify and neutralize substances.
 Simponi Aria is believed to work by inhibiting tumor necrosis factor alpha (TNF-α), a chemical messenger involved in autoimmune attacks.

 How do I take it?